charity-bit/Instagram-Clone/README.md

 ```

 <br>
-create a .env file in the root folder to save your configuration variables that are neccessary in order for the apllication to run.
+create a .env file in the root folder to save your configuration variables that are neccessary in order for the application to run.

 <br>